daniloster/react-experiments/packages/workerLogger/README.md

 ## worker-logger

 This library reduce the CPU cost of logging web app.
-As everyone knows, jjavascript runs on a single logger on the browser which gets interrupted by async calls such as setTimeout, setInterval, XHR, fetch and native events.
+As everyone knows, javascript runs on a single event loop on the browser which gets interrupted by async calls such as setTimeout, setInterval, XHR, fetch and native events.
 So, delegating the work to a web worker mitigates the problem.

+The `worker-logger` makes use of a synchronized queue which follows the FIFO principle.
+Then, by consequence, it only hijacks one connection from the pool for XHR, not impacting the app experience significatly.

 ## Usage

-Assuming that you want to use something like Rapid7 InsightOps to get metrics from you web app.
-It is likelly to perform several api/xhr calls sending the logs.
+Assuming that you want to use something like Rapid7 InsightOps to log and get derived metrics for your web app.
+It is likely to perform several api/xhr calls sending the logs.
 If they were running on the main logger, users would experience some sluggishness.
-Using the `worker-logger` is possible to migrate it.
+Using the `worker-logger` is possible to migrate it due to the synchronized queue implemented and mentioned before.

 Here follows an example for react/redux app.

 ### Creating a token log